universityofadelaide/shepherd/DEVELOPERS.md

 robo dev:drupal-content-generate
 ```

+Follow the *Configure Heptio Ark for Backup/Restore* in INSTALL.md to set up Backup/Restore functionality.

 Thats it; visit the OpenShift web interface to see a build running and a
 deployment ready to occur when the build finishes.
 The URL to the web interface
 can be found in the terminal log when Minishift starts.
 Alternatively, execute